romanjoffee/java-mnist-tutorial/README.md

 Java 8

 ## Description
-Spring-boot application with Dependency Injection.
+Spring-boot app.

-App configuration is set in `AppConfiguration.java` and `application.yml`
+Configuration is set in `AppConfiguration.java` and `application.yml`

 Main model logic (i.e. back-propagation) is in `Processor.java`.